Compare Car Insurance Rates in Stockton, CA

 Cheapest car insurance in Stockton after an accident

 Car insurance companies often raise rates for drivers who've been found at fault in an accident because they are more likely to make another claim in the future.
-We found an average annual price for full coverage of $3,779 for drivers with an accident.
+The average annual price for full coverage is $3,779 for drivers with an accident.
 That's a 100% increase over the rate for an average full coverage policy.

 Cheapest car insurance for people with a speeding ticket: Mercury

 Insurers have found that drivers who have been caught speeding are more likely to be involved in a crash or make a claim.
-As a result, you're likely to see a substantial increase in rates, even after just one ticket: Our sample driver's rates increased by 48% on average to $2,801 for full coverage.
+As a result, you're likely to see a substantial increase in rates, even after just one ticket.
+A full coverage policy increase by 48% on average to $2,801 per year.